NikhilDesai11/icl-rag-api/README.md

 ## Overview

-A production-grade RAG (Retrieval-Augmented Generation) API built with FastAPI and ChromaDB, backed by an automated CI pipeline with GitHub Actions.
-The API answers natural language questions by retrieving relevant context from a local knowledge base and generating responses through a local LLM with Ollama.
+icl-rag-api is a RAG (Retrieval-Augmented Generation) API built with FastAPI, ChromaDB, and Ollama.
+It answers natural language questions by retrieving relevant context from local documents and generating responses with a local LLM.

-Automated semantic tests catch data-quality regressions on every push, which helps keep retrieval behavior stable as documents and application logic change.
+The project is set up with GitHub Actions so retrieval quality is tested automatically on every meaningful change.
+It also includes a mock LLM mode that makes semantic tests deterministic and reliable in CI.

 ## Features

-- RAG pipeline with retrieval plus generation for question answering.
+- FastAPI-based RAG API for question answering
-- ChromaDB vector store for semantic search over local text documents.
+- ChromaDB-backed document retrieval
-- Ollama + TinyLlama for local LLM inference.
+- Ollama + TinyLlama for local LLM inference
-- Mock LLM mode for deterministic CI testing.
+- Mock LLM mode for deterministic CI testing
-- Semantic tests that validate key concepts in answers.
+- Semantic regression tests for retrieval quality
-- GitHub Actions workflow that runs on changes to app and knowledge files.
+- GitHub Actions workflow for automated CI
-- Multi-document support through the `docs/` folder and `embed_docs.py` workflow.
+- Multi-document ingestion from the `docs/` folder
+- Configurable Ollama host through environment variables

 ## Tech Stack